efJerryYang/chatgpt-cli/README.md

 chatgpt-cli
 ```

-If you are running the tool for the first time, you will be prompted to configure your `config.yaml` file, including importing the `data` directory from your previous script version.
-If you do not have a configuration file in the path `${HOME}/.config/chatgpt-cli/config.yaml`, you can create a new one with the interactive setup procedure provided by the tool.
-You will need to input your OpenAI API key and proxy settings (if any).
+If you are running the tool for the first time, you will be prompted to configure your `config.yaml` file, and you can also import the `data` directory from your previous script version.
+If you do not have a configuration file in the path `${HOME}/.config/chatgpt-cli/config.yaml`, you can create a new one with the interactive setup procedure provided by the tool, or you can import the one you have already used in your previous version.
+If choose to create a new one, You will need to input your OpenAI API key and proxy settings (if any).
 You can also get an OpenAI API key [here](https://platform.openai.com/account/api-keys) if you do not have one.

 After configuring your settings, a welcome panel with help information will be displayed, and you can start chatting with ChatGPT using a variety of commands.